MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

     ![Add members to the team.](media/access-teams-17A.PNG "Add members to the team")

-7. Use the search box to add one or more members to the team.
+7. Use the search box to add one or more members to the team, and then select **Add**.

     ![Search and add team members.](media/access-teams-17B.PNG "Search and add team members")